sky-uk/kafka-message-scheduler/README.md

 ### Monitoring

-JMX metrics are exposed using Kamon.
-Port 9186 has to be exposed to obtain them.
+Metrics are exposed and reported using Kamon.
+By default the [Kamon Prometheus reporter](http://kamon.io/documentation/1.x/reporters/prometheus/) is used for reporting, the scraping endpoint for Prometheus is exposed on port 9095 (this is configurable by setting the PROMETHEUS_SCRAPING_ENDPOINT_PORT environment variable).

 ### Topic configuration